pulumi/training/azure-typescript/2_stack-advanced-topics/EXERCISES.md

 - Secrets Doc: https://www.pulumi.com/docs/intro/concepts/secrets

 # Exercise 2:
-Programmatically set the kubeconfig obtained from the K8s cluster as a secret in the code and make it a stack output.
+XXXXXXX Programmatically set the kubeconfig obtained from the K8s cluster as a secret in the code and make it a stack output.

 Related Docs:
 - Programmatic Secrets Doc: https://www.pulumi.com/docs/intro/concepts/secrets/#programmatically-creating-secret